 I am always amazed at the sheer volume of knowledge of tour guides.
 I have no idea how they are not only able to reel off so many historical facts?
 It’s also amazing how they can make history also make it sound interesting as well.
 It’s not often I find myself nodding along saying “Oh I would LOVE to know more about the reinforcement of the Pile Gate.”

 I visited Dubrovnik in October and I found this was the ideal time to walk the city walls.
-It was pleasantly quiet and peaceful, and there was perfect winter temperature.
-Fewer crowds meant there were plenty of photo opportunities, without having to battle for a space.
+It was pleasantly quiet and peaceful, and it was the perfect winter temperature.
+Fewer crowds meant there were plenty of photo opportunities, without having to battle for space.
 There are lots of Instagrammable places in Dubrovnik.
 You could spend a good few days hunting for them all.

 Dubrovnik’s Panorama Restaurant

 Dubrovnik’s Panorama Restaurant offers unparalleled views of Dubrovnik.
 You can dine 415 meters up Mount Srdj, at this contemporary restaurant.
 You can get to Dubrovnik’s Panorama Restaurant by foot, car or cable car.
 The food is beautifully presented so you can get amazing #platedpics for your Instagram.
 The best time to visit Dubrovnik’s Panorama Restaurant is in the winter as you will have more chance of securing a window seat.